DIsaacman/Research/README.md

 * How is the company funded?
 How much funding have they received?

-The company was initially funded in 1987 by a Fixed Income Loan from Hilda Ochoa-Brillembourg (US $5M).
+The company recieved it's first large funding round in 1987 in the form of a Fixed Income Loan from Hilda Ochoa-Brillembourg of the World Bank (US $5M).

-Since 1991 Bridgewater has raised several venture funds ($US ~200B) whereby they manage assets on behalf of soficsticated investors.
+Since 1991 Bridgewater has raised several venture funds, accumulating $US ~200B assets under management whereby they manage assets on behalf of soficsticated investors including pension funds and organisats balance sheets.

+Bridgewater uses a standard hedge fund model, which takes a 2% management fee of assets and 20% of yearly profits accrued from using an investment system

 Funds include:
   - 1991 Pure Alpha Hedge Fund
-  - 1996 All Weather Hedge Fund (US $~30B)
+  - 1996 All Weather Hedge Fund (US $~20B)
   - Pure Alpha Major Markets Hedge Fund(US $10B)
   - 2011 Bridgewater Associates Fund III

-Bridgewater also had a funding round in the form of a grant where $22M was rasied in may of 2016. [^3]
+  - 2016 Grant (US $22M) [^3]

 Bridgwater publishes a white paper, called the Daily Observations, which is read by investors worldwide on a subscription basis.